 Genuine leather sounds premium but isn't.
 It's the leftover layers of hide after the good stuff is taken off.
 It's thin, wears poorly, and cracks after a year or two of daily use.
 If a bag just says "genuine leather" without specifying full or top grain, be skeptical.

-1. Cuyana Classic Easy Tote ($195)
+The 7 Bags Cuyana Classic Easy Tote ($195)**

-My pick for best overall.
-Full-grain Italian leather.
+Our top pick Full-grain Italian leather.
 Fits a 15-inch laptop comfortably.
 Has a removable pouch inside for organization.
-Weighs 2.1 pounds empty โ€” light enough for all-day carry.
-The leather is thick but not stiff; it softened nicely after two weeks of use.
+Weighs 2.1 pounds empty — light enough for all-day carry.
+The leather is thick but not stiff, and public review patterns suggest it can soften with regular use.
 Two interior slip pockets and one zip pocket.
 Not enough organization for some people, but fine if you use a pouch system.

 The handles are the right length for shoulder carry, even over a winter coat.
 This is rare.
 Most totes have handles that are too short for coat season.
 Cuyana got this right.
 Available in eight colors.
 The tan and black are the most versatile for work.